sysdiglabs/promcat-resources/resources/aws-elb/INSTALL.md

 To install the exporter do the following:

 1. Download the `elb-deploy.yaml` file.
-2. Change the following lines in the configmap with the AWS region where the resources to monitor are located:
+2. Change the following lines in the ConfigMap with the AWS region where the resources to be monitored are located:
 ```
 region: us-east-1
 ```
-3. Change the field 'credentials' of the secret 'yace-elb-credentials' and paste the content of the following command:
+3. Run following command and copy the content:
 ```
 cat ~/.aws/credentials | base64
 ```
+4. Replace the content of the `credentials` field of the secret `yace-alb-credentials` with the one that you have copied.

-4. Apply the deployment:
+5. Apply the deployment:
 ```
 kubectl apply -f elb-deploy.yaml
 ```
-5. You can check that the exporter is working checking that the pods are running:
+6. Ensure that the exporter is working checking that the pods are running:
 ```
 kubectl -n yace get pods
 ```

 # Sysdig Agent configuration

+Do the following:

-In the yace Deployment we will include the Prometheus annotations configuring the port of the exporter as scraping port.
+1. In the yace deployment, include the Prometheus annotations.
+Add the port of the exporter as the scraping port in the annotation.

-Also, in the Sysdig Agent configuration, be sure to have these lines of configuration to scrape the containers with Prometheus annotations.
+2. In the Sysdig Agent configuration, add the following lines of configuration to scrape the containers with Prometheus annotations.
 ```yaml
 process_filter:
   - include: